electronick1/stairs_doc/source/index.html.md

 ```

-The main idea is to simplify reusing external solutions.
+The main idea is to simplify process of reusing external solutions.

-The Data-Science world is non-standardized right now, and stairs is trying to create the enviroment
+The Data-Science world is non-standardized right now, and stairs is
-where reusing someone's approach will be easy and scalable for you.
+trying to create the enviroment where reusing someone's approach will
+be easy and scalable for you.

-For example, each app has a config.
-It allows you to set different config variables to external apps (inside your app/project).
+For example, each app and pipeline has a config.
+App config allows you to set
+different config variables to external apps (inside your app/project).
+Pipelines

-Each pipeline has a config.
-It allows you to redefine certain components of the pipeline or change any logic you want.
+config allows you to redefine certain components of the pipeline or change any
+logic you want.

 A good example of configs is [here](https://github.com/electronick1/stairs_examples/blob/master/bag_of_words/word2vec/app_config.py)
 or [here](https://github.com/electronick1/stairs_examples/blob/master/bag_of_words/word2vec/pipelines.py#L13)